turingschool-examples/war_or_peace/README.md

 ### <ins>Overview</ins>

-[War or Peace](https://github.com/Scott-Borecki/war_or_peace) is a 6-day, solo project during the first week of Mod 1 of 4, for Turing School's Back End Engineering Program.
+[War or Peace](https://github.com/Scott-Borecki/war_or_peace) is a 6-day, solo project during the first week of Mod 1 of 4 for Turing School's Back End Engineering Program.

 My challenge was to write a program to simulate a game of the classic card game [war](https://en.wikipedia.org/wiki/War_(card_game)).
-A user will be able to create two players, and watch them ‘play’ the game.
+A user is able to create two players and watch them ‘play’ the game.

 Learning goals and areas of focus consisted of: